 Meet a few of the families at and near Earthaven:

 Corinna and Dylan: Corinna has been an Earthaven member since 1998, and her son Dylan has lived on the land since birth in 2000.
 Dylan participated in the former Forest Children Collective, for which Corinna provided years of leadership.
-Dylan and Corinna live above Corinna's business, Red Moon Herbs, at Village Terraces.
+Dylan and Corinna live above Corinna's business, Southeast Wise Women, at Village Terraces.
 “As a single mother, it’s wonderful to be able to homeschool my son and to have a home-based business doing work I love and believe in.
 I am continually amazed by the richness of life at Earthaven for my son. . . he's soaking it in!”

 Ema, David, Noah, Nim, and Gita: Ema and David's family is one of about a dozen like-minded families that live within a 20-minute walk from Earthaven.
 They have built their own cordwood home which houses their family of five.
 Ema and David are founding parents of the Forest Children Collective.
 Ema is the Event Coordinator for Southeast Wise Women and has worked at Earthaven since 2003.